BY

 Chargebacks are an unfortunate but necessary reality of doing business online.
-On the one hand, chargebacks hold you, the merchant, to a higher standard and help protect consumers from fraud.
+On the one hand, chargebacks hold you, the merchant, to a higher standard and help protect consumers from fraudulent charges.
 However, on the other hand, chargebacks also come at a severe cost, leading to lost merchandise and seriously impacting your profits.
 They can also lead to your merchant account getting shut down, terminating your ability to accept payments.

-At Pay.com, we realise the subject of chargebacks can be confusing, as many factors have to be taken into account.
+At Pay.com, we realize the subject of chargebacks can be confusing, as many factors have to be taken into account.
 That said, understanding what chargebacks are, why they occur, and how they work is vital for every business owner, let alone merchants who rely on card payments.
-This post will cover everything you need to know about chargebacks so you can take the proper steps to prevent and dispute them.
+This post will cover everything you need to know about chargebacks, so you can take the proper steps to prevent and dispute them.

-The chargeback process is set and managed by card networks and must be followed by financial institutions and merchants.
+The chargeback request process is set and managed by card networks and must be followed by financial institutions and merchants.
 The parties involved in the chargeback process include:

 The chargeback process differs slightly depending on the card network.
 However, the general process looks something like this: